 "People talk about it.
 It gets ruminated at social parties.
 It gets ruminated in politics and the media.
-And all of a sudden, you have an awareness," he said.

 City health officials say that by restricting portion sizes for sugary beverages, they are taking on one of the leading culprits in the national fat problem.

 Since the mid-1970s, Amer icans have increased their daily intake by 200 to 300 calories while getting less exercise -- a couch-potato lifestyle that has left the country with epidemic levels of obesity and diabetes.

 While plenty of foods contribute to the problem, some experts believe soft drinks deserve a greater share of the blame, in part because the body doesn’t scream, "I’m full!" when someone downs a 32-ounce soda, even though it has more calories than a typical fast-food cheeseburger.

 The standard soda has gone from a 12-ounce can in the 1980s to a 20-ounce bottle today.

 "This is the largest single driver of the obesity epidemic," said New York City Health Com missioner Dr. Thomas Farley said.
 "It is the largest source of added sugars to our diet."

 A 20-ounce Coke has 240 calories, or about 30 more than a Hershey bar.